Friday, April 26, 2019 (9:30 a.m.-1:25 p.m.)

 During the poster session time frame (9:30 a.m.-12 Noon), poster judges will evaluate each presentation to identify students who will receive an award of excellence.

 All students in poster sessions will be provided with one easel, one 40"x60" black poster board, and push pins to secure the poster to the board.
-Students are expected to deliver and set-up their posters the day before the event (Thursday, April 20) between 3-5 PM in the Granite State Room.
+Students are expected to deliver and set-up their posters the day before the event (on Thursday) between 3-5 PM in the Granite State Room.
 On the day of the event, students will remain at their posters for the duration of their session (70 min.) and may not remove their poster from the exhibit until both poster sessions finish at 12 Noon.